 - The binary compensation plan’s behavior is very well understood.

-- Many of the original binaries were built by promising distributors that their upline would build their downline.
+- Many of the original binaries promised distributors that their upline would build their downline.
 This created a welfare mentality.

 - Most binaries have a maximum upper limit on earnings—the payout cap.
 Some distributors don’t realize this.
-However, binaries may be combined with other commission types to fix this capped earnings problem.
+However, combining binaries with other commission types can fix this capped earnings problem.

-- Binary pays well but the structure aspects of the plan can be difficult to deal with.
+- Binary pays well but distributors sometimes struggle with the structure aspects of the plan.

 Distributors seem to either love binary compensation plans or hate them.
 These plans inherently reward salespeople and sales leaders better than almost any other type of plan.
-They pay well, but the structure can be challenging to deal with.
+They pay well, but distributors can find the structure challenging to deal with.
 It is a big plus that distributors no longer have to evenly balance the volume of the two legs.
-The success of a binary plan can be maximized by combining it with other types of commissions.
+Binaries can maximize their success by combining the base commission with other types of commissions.